d0tTino/Culture/README.md

 * **Iterative Development:** Building complex features incrementally with continuous testing and refinement.
 * **Focus on Emergence:** Designing systems that allow for, rather than explicitly script, complex agent behaviors and societal patterns.
 * **Open Experimentation:** The platform is intended to be flexible for trying out different AI models, agent architectures, and simulation parameters.

 * **Resource Consciousness:** While ambitious, there's an underlying awareness of resource constraints, driving interest in efficient LLMs and memory management techniques.

+## Roadmap

+See [docs/community_roadmap.md](docs/community_roadmap.md) for an overview of the current milestones and ways plug-in authors can participate.

 ## Roadmap & Future Work